Needlecrafts Knitting Knitting Basics

 Loop the working yarn (the yarn coming from the ball) over the point of the right-hand needle, going counter-clockwise.
 Be careful not to loop the yarn over both needles.

 Hold the yarn loosely in your right hand.
-This is known as English knitting, right-hand knitting or "throwing," which is different from continental knitting, in which you hold the yarn in the left hand.
-You can, of course, do the same thing continental style if that is the method you want to learn.
+This is known as English knitting, right-hand knitting, or "throwing," which is different from continental knitting where you hold the yarn in the left hand.
+You can, of course, do the same thing in the continental style if that is the method you want to learn.

 Wrap the Yarn Around the Needle